de-Boer-Lab/GAME-ORCA-predictor/Orca_Predictor/README.md

 - Implement `prediction_ranges`
 - Allow Predictor to use HFF cell type included in it's training data
-- Encapsulate other resolution ORCA models (e.g up to 256Mbp) to allow for flexibility in sequence size
+- Encapsulate other resolution ORCA models (e.g up to 256Mbp) to allow for flexibility in sequence lengths
 - Encapsulate models HFF cell type
 - Implement functionality for custom sequence size prediction